sei-mi/tableficate/README.markdown

     $ rails generate tableficate:theme NAME

-The theme can then be applied to a table by passing "theme: 'NAME'" to the "table_for" call.
+The theme can then be applied to a table by passing `theme: 'NAME'` to the `table_for` call.

     <%= table_for @accounts, theme: 'foo' do |t|
       ...